Hot flushes can be difficult to manage at the best of times, but for some, even more so during summer months or when on holiday.

 However, oestrogen levels are not the sole cause of these symptoms, since researchers have found that the level of oestrogen in menopausal women does not predict whether they will experience hot flushes or not.

 In addition to the decline of oestrogen during menopause, there are other hormonal changes that take place.
 These changes are intrinsically linked to changes in temperature control by the hypothalamus, the internal thermostat in the brain.
 Several neurotransmitters that act upon the hypothalamus, including serotonin and noradrenaline, have also been identified as playing a role in the onset of hot flushes.

-To find out more about the services provided by The Marion Gluck Clinic and how BHRT can help you, please contact us.
+To find out more about the services provided by The Marion Gluck Clinic and how BHRT can help you, please contact us or book a consultation.

 In addition to hormonal therapy, there are other methods that you can use to manage hot flushes.
 We’ve listed some of our top tips for keeping cool below: